buenos-nachos/time-sync/README.md

 While `time-sync` is designed for UIs first and foremost, the core package has zero runtime dependencies and can also be used for stateful servers (Node.js, Bun, Deno).
 More broadly, the core package provides the tools for ensuring processes can't ever get out of sync on a single device.

-In other words, `time-sync` aims to make time more obvious and less magical.
+In other words, `time-sync` aims to make time more obvious, less magical, and easier to use in your codebases.

 ## Features